ErpNetDocs/dev/security/trusted-applications.md

 ### System User

-This is the user, which will be used to initiate sessions, when the application requests token with [Client Credentials](authorization-flows.md#Client-Credentials).
+This is the service user, which will be used to initiate sessions, when the application requests token with [Client Credentials](authorization-flows.md#Client-Credentials).

 ### System User Allowed